 The general liability coverage within your business owner’s policy will cover your clinic’s liability for damages and personal injury at your clinic.
 For example, a pet owner slips on the floor and is injured.

 The property insurance portion of the business owner’s policy will insure the equipment and furnishing in the event of a disaster such as a fire.
 In addition, business income insurance and equipment breakdown insurance can be added to the business owner’s policy for additional protection.
 You may also want to consider adding coverage for valuable records and papers.

-Your professional associations, the state department of insurance and your licensed insurance professional are available to help determine what coverage is needed for your veterinary clinic and practice specialty.
+Your professional associations, the state department of insurance, and your licensed insurance professional is available to help determine what coverage is needed for your veterinary clinic and practice specialty.
 Take some time to determine the level and type of coverage needed for your peace of mind.